whiteyhat/Avicenna/README.md

 ## Technology
 Avicenna uses and blockchain and decentralised infrastructure for security, accountability and connectivity.
 Th tech stack contains:
-* IPFS - for distributed p2p file sharing and ecnrypting
+* IPFS - for distributed p2p file sharing and encrypting
-* Ethereum - for smart contracts
+* Lightning Network - for tips and micro-payments
+* Blockstream Satellite - to certify data integrity
 * MySQL - for clinic management